-Born and raised in Wexford, PA though residing in the Chicagoland area for over a decade, Katie is the current fiddler in the popular celtic-fusion band Gaelic Storm, has recorded a number of solo albums, and is the founding member of number of cutting edge musical projects, including The Bow Tides & Chicago-based STEAM Quartet.
+Born and raised in Wexford, PA though residing in the Chicagoland area for over a decade, Katie has recorded a number of solo albums and is the founding member of number of cutting edge musical projects, including The Bow Tides & Chicago-based STEAM Quartet.

 As a highly sought-after instructor of both traditional music and dance, she works with fiddlers of all ages and levels both in-person and virtually and is a lead instructor at the Trinity Academy of Irish Dance based in Chicago.
 Katie plays for Irish step dance competitions (Feiseanna) and championships around the country, and her music tailored especially for Irish dancers can be found on the Feis App.